Cybersecurity Risk Management Minor

 Disaster Recovery Planning and Business Continuity

 Security and network professionals are increasingly being called upon to apply their knowledge to the development of disaster recovery and business continuity plans.
 This course will explore DRP/BC in depth using current tools and techniques.
 Business requirements will be analyzed from the budget, business needs and risk management perspective.
 Experience gained from at least one co-op is required.
-(Prerequisites: CSEC-101 or equivalent course and 3rd year standing.)
+(Prerequisites: CSEC-101 or CSEC-102 or CSEC-140 or equivalent course and at least 3rd year standing.)
 Lec/Lab 3 (Spring).